Your home on the trail, a tent should be one of your most significant purchase expenses as you prepare for your thru-hike.

 These are often entry-level tents and cost around $100 – $200.
 These will do the job if you don’t have a lot of money to spend but should be avoided by anyone looking for performance and durability on the trail.

-Cheap tents in this price range may seem like a bargain from the outside but the biggest issue is that they tend to fail frequently and this can be catastrophic to you on the trail.
+Cheap tents in this price range may seem like a bargain from the outside, but the biggest issue is that they tend to fail frequently, which can be catastrophic to you on the trail.

 You can’t manage tearing fabrics, breaking poles, and even something dreadful in a storm like a leaking rainfly while you are out in the wilderness.

-Thus, it is always best to spend money on a quality tent that will last for years and provide reliable shelter when you need it most.
+Thus, spending money on a quality tent that will last for years and provide reliable shelter when you need it most is always best.

 Final Thoughts on Tent Cost and How Much to Spend on a Tent For Your Thru-Hike

 In conclusion, how much does a good tent cost?
 Depending on how lightweight you want it to be, how durable it needs to be, and how many features you want, prices vary from under $100 up to over a thousand dollars.

 Generally speaking, quality tents run between $200-$500 range for thru-hiking needs.
 Picking the right shelter is important so take your time researching and make sure that whatever tent